Evelyn Foster

-Evelyn Foster (1902 - 6 January 1931) was an English taxi driver who died in unexplained circumstances in Northumberland.
+Evelyn Foster (1902 – 6 January 1931) was an English taxi driver who was murdered in unexplained circumstances in Northumberland.

 Murder

 Evelyn Foster was the daughter of a garage proprietor in Otterburn, Northumberland.
 She worked as a self-employed taxi-driver.
 A former teacher and a member of a choir, she was popular in her community.

 Foster was found with serious burns on moorland outside Otterburn on 6 January 1931.
 She died a few hours after sustaining her injuries.
 Before she died she described how she had picked up an unknown male passenger at Elishaw, who had asked to be taken to Ponteland.
 She described how he had knocked her unconscious, thrown a rug over her, and set her on fire.
 Foster described her attacker as a Tyneside man, about 5 ft 6in tall and around 25 or 26 years old.
 He was clean-shaven and wore a dark tweed suit, a bowler hat and an overcoat.